 - Even if you have some equity in your home, it may not be enough for the trustee to be interested in selling it.
 This is because you get to keep a certain amount of the equity in a bankruptcy sale due to exemptions.
 If the equity in your home doesn't exceed this exemption, then the trustee won't be interested in selling your home because the only ones that would then get paid would be the mortgage company and you.

 - Even if there is some unexempt equity, the trustee may not be interested because the potential payout to creditors may not be enough to make selling the home worth the effort.

 The bottom line here is that you should not automatically assume that you would lose your home if you filed a chapter 7 bankruptcy.
 You should talk to a bankruptcy attorney to see what the risk is to you.

 So What Should I Do?

-If you live in southern New Jersey and are considering filing bankruptcy, call my office at 856-432-4113 or contact me through this site for a free consultation to discuss your case.
+So, if you live in Burlington, Camden, Gloucester, Salem or Cumberland County, are considering filing bankruptcy, and are ready to take action, call my office at 856-432-4113 or contact me through this site for a free consultation to discuss your case.
 I would be happy to go over the numbers with you to see if the sale of your home might be a risk.

 If you liked this information and found it useful, then you might like or need these others: